 Litchfield is a somewhat small town located in the state of Connecticut.
 With a population of 8,192 people and three constituent neighborhoods, Litchfield is the 111th largest community in Connecticut.

 Housing costs in Litchfield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

 Litchfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Litchfield is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Litchfield who work in sales jobs (11.63%), management occupations (9.45%), and teaching (8.31%).
+There are especially a lot of people living in Litchfield who work in management occupations (11.32%), sales jobs (11.04%), and healthcare (9.76%).

 Litchfield is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Litchfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

+Litchfield is a somewhat ethnically-diverse town.
 The people who call Litchfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Litchfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Litchfield include Irish, English, German, and French .
+The greatest number of Litchfield residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Litchfield include Irish, Italian, English, German, and Polish.

 The most common language spoken in Litchfield is English.
-Other important languages spoken here include Italian and French.
+Other important languages spoken here include Spanish and Italian.